vercel/next.js/examples/with-firebase-authentication-serverless/README.md

-# With Firebase Authentication example
+# Example: Firebase authentication with a serverless API

 ## How to use